Attended End-to-end Architecture for Age Estimation from Facial Expression Videos: Related Work

 The increase in the number and size of facial age databases, and the recent dramatic improvements in the field of deep learning have shifted the focus towards deep architectures to learn complex (nonlinear) patterns of facial aging from a large collection of face images.
 For instance, \cite{wang2015deeply} presents the first exploration of employing CNNs for age estimation, where representations obtained from different layers of CNN are used.
-In \cite{levi2015age}, a multi-task CNN architecture is proposed to optimize the facial representation jointly for age and gender estimation. \cite{gurpinar2016kernel} models the features extracted from a pre-rained CNN (VGG-Face~\cite{parkhi2015deep}) using the kernel extreme learning machines. \cite{rothe2016deep} uses VGG-16 CNN architecture~\cite{simonyan2014very} (pre-trained on ImageNet images) and fine-tunes the model using a multi-class classifier for age estimation.
+In \cite{levi2015age}, a multi-task CNN architecture is proposed to optimize the facial representation jointly for age and gender estimation. \cite{gurpinar2016kernel} models the features extracted from a pre-trained CNN (VGG-Face~\cite{parkhi2015deep}) using the kernel extreme learning machines. \cite{rothe2016deep} uses VGG-16 CNN architecture~\cite{simonyan2014very} (pre-trained on ImageNet images) and fine-tunes the model using a multi-class classifier for age estimation.
 Then, softmax-normalized output probabilities are used for the final prediction.
 Differently from conventional methods, \cite{rothe2016deep} solely employs face detection for face alignment rather than using facial landmark detection, leading to a more accurate age estimation.
 In \cite{agustsson2017anchored}, Agustsson~\textit{et al.} complement \cite{rothe2016deep} with their proposed Anchored Regression Network (rather than employing softmax classifier on top the VGG-16 CNN architecture), enhancing the reliability.
-In a recent study~\cite{xing2017diagnosing}, Xing~\textit{et al.} have analyzed different loss functions and CNN architectures for age estimation as well as employing a joint optimization together with race and gender classification tasks.
+In a recent study~\cite{xing2017diagnosing}, Xing~\textit{et al.} have analyzed different loss functions and CNN architectures for age estimation as well as employing a joint optimization together with race and gender classification tasks. \minorhighlight{Unlike previous methods that use deep neural networks in a supervised manner, \cite{wang2015age} investigates an unsupervised learning framework for CNN features by applying k-means to learn convolutional filters of a single-layer CNN.
+Obtained CNN features are refined by subsequent unsupervised recurrent neural networks (with randomly initialized parameters) and projected into a discriminative subspace for age estimation by training an SVM or SVR.}

 In contrast to regression and multi-class classification, some studies approach age estimation as an ordinal ranking problem.
 For instance, \cite{BMVC2015} presents a deep (category-based) ranking model that combines deep scattering transform and ordinal ranking. \cite{niu2016ordinal} formulates the problem as ordinal regression using a series of binary classification tasks which are jointly optimized by a multiple output CNN architecture.
 In \cite{chen2017using}, instead of a multiple output model, a series of basic CNNs are employed (a separate CNN for each ordinal age group), and their binary outputs are aggregated.
 Such an approach allows capturing different patterns for different age groups.